mattmeyers/level/README.md

 )
 ```

+This library provides two implementations of the interface:

+1. `BasicLogger`
+1. `NullLogger`

-This library provides one implementation of the interface: the `BasicLogger`.
-This implementation logs messages to the provided writer.
+The `BasicLogger` implementation logs messages to the provided writer.
 For example:

 ```go
 // In main.go